Seeing the Structure Makes for a Better Design Process

 We’ve all been there… at the top of a project with a big unfamiliar website we need to get into and make sense of.
 A client may know every minute detail of how it’s structured and refer to it with jargon that sounds like it’s in an alien language.
 We may just have a glimmer of an understanding.
 We must do all that we can to get up to speed pronto.

 Clicking around may give a hazy idea of a site’s hierarchy.
-Sitemaps remove those impediments to comprehending a design.
+Visual Sitemaps remove those impediments to comprehending a design.
 We see the scope and structure with perfect clarity.
 There’s no reason to fumble around and have to try and figure out a website’s organization on your own, when sitemaps remove the barriers to understanding.

 Start with a visual sitemap